 - Permissions (Only Administrators can edit, but everyone can view their own permission level)

-Team members are divided into Employee and Contractor sections in the Team section, in summary time reports (Reports > Time), and when Administrators use the Teammates dropdown on their timesheet to view someone else’s timesheet.
+Team members are divided into Employee and Contractor sections in the Team section, in summary time reports (Reports > Time), and when Administrators and some Managers use the Teammates dropdown on their timesheet to view someone else’s timesheet.
 Although the distinction between Employees and Contractors is primarily just for your information, only Contractors will appear in the Contractor Report.
 In addition, the Account Owner must be an Employee, not a Contractor.

 Name and email